cloud-ark/kubeplus/README.rst

 We are maintaining a `repository of Operators`__ that follow the Operator development guidelines_.
 You can use Operators from this repository, or create your own Operator and use it with KubePlus.
+Make sure to add the platform-as-code annotations mentioned above to enable your Operator consumers to easily find static and runtime information about your Custom Resources right through kubectl.

-We can also help with checking your Operators against the guidelines.
+We can also help checking your Operators against the guidelines.
 Just open an issue on the repository with link to your Operator code and we will provide you feedback on it.

 .. _repository: https://github.com/cloud-ark/operatorcharts/